ethanwhite/nescent-sabbatical-proposal/proposal.md

 However, rigorous documentation of this process often begins after data acquisition and munging has occurred.
 I will add automated provenance recording and data archiving to the Retriever to make recording the details of the data munging process as simple as pushing a button.

+In combination with further improvements to the software in general (e.g., an improved testing framework with continuous integration and better documentation) addressing these goals will result in a key tool for supporting evolutionary and eco-evolutionary synthesis.

 Proposed Activities
 -------------------